 All school staff should be briefed on a regular basis about anaphylaxis and the school's anaphylaxis management policy.

 7. Anaphylaxis communication plan

-The principal will be responsible for ensuring that a communication plan is developed to provide information to all school staff, students and parents about anaphylaxis and the school's anaphylaxis management policy.
+St Mary's School will be responsible for ensuring that a communication plan is developed to provide information to all school staff, students and parents about anaphylaxis and the school's anaphylaxis management policy.